learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Data Exploration

-In the previous lab, we performed some data cleansing and scrubbing activities to create data subset, deal with null values and categorical variables etc. In this lab, we shall perform basic data exploration to help us better understand the distributions of our variables.
-We shall consider regression assumptions seen earlier to help us during the modeling process.
+In the previous lab, you performed some data cleansing and scrubbing activities to subset the data, deal with null values, transform categorical variables and normalize numerical features.
+In this lab, you'll further explore the dataset better understand the distributions of each variable.

-*The dataset for this lab has been taken from our data scrubbing lab, just before we encoded our categorical variables as one hot.
-This is to keep the number of columns same as original dataset to allow more convenience during exploration.*
+*The dataset for this lab has been taken from the data scrubbing lab, just before we encoded our categorical variables as one-hot encoding via `pd.get_dummies()`.
+This is to reduce filesize as the `pd.get_dummies()` method creates a large number of corresponding features.*

+### Load and Preview the Dataset

-### Load the dataset 'walmart_dataset.csv' as pandas dataframe and check its contents
+Load the 'walmart_dataset.csv' dataset in this directory as a pandas DataFrame and briefly preview its contents.

 ```python